 WHAT COLOR IS YOUR HOUSE?

-You can match the color, or you can complement it, but keeping an awareness of the other colors in your exterior space is key to outdoor tile for patio a success.
+You can match the color, or you can complement it, but keeping an awareness of the other colors in your exterior space is key to selecting outdoor tile.